MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/New-AzureRmStorageAccount.md

 ```

 ### -Tag
-Tags to set on the storage account.
+Specifies the tags to set on the storage account.

 ```yaml
 Type: Hashtable[]